 Later they asked: “What happened here that enabled such great conversation and breakthrough thinking around critical strategic issues?”
 Through action research and experimentation in several countries, they subsequently identified seven key World Café design principles and began to articulate the core concepts of conversational leadership that underpin the process.

 Since that rainy morning in Mill Valley, California, the World Café approach to strategic dialogue, multi-stakeholder engagement, multi-generational collaboration, and cooperative action has been enthusiastically embraced by tens of thousands of groups in settings as disparate as large multinational corporations, small nonprofits, government offices, community-based organizations, and educational institutions in Africa, Asia, Australia, Europe, and North and South America.

-Through their efforts, innovative approaches to critical issues in socially responsible business, health care, education, environmental protection, social welfare, conflict resolution, sustainable development, and many other fields are being discovered and implemented.
+Through this collective effort, innovative approaches to critical issues in socially responsible business, health care, education, environmental protection, social welfare, conflict resolution, sustainable development, and many other fields are being discovered and implemented.

-The key to this success lies in the simplicity and power of the World Café process and the principles that underlie it.
-World Café hosts and conveners are learning that the core design principles of the World Café can be applied in many different ways, and that the process resonates with traditional practices of dialogue and deliberation in many different cultures.
+The key to its success lies in the simplicity and power of the World Café process and the principles that underlie it.
+World Café hosts and conveners are learning that the core design principles of the World Café can be applied in many different ways, and that the process resonates with traditional practices of dialogue in many different cultures.